Cassata

 Marmalade sky

-The Beatles inspired Rineke in creating this glass fusion artwork.
-The delightful orange hues of the evening sun that you see in the sky when a change in the weather is approaching.
-With a little imagination, you don’t know what you’re seeing…
+The Beatles inspired Rineke to create this glass fusion artwork.
+The wonderful orange colors of the evening sun that you see in the sky when the weather change is coming.
+With a little imagination you don’t know what you see….

 Pink slate